kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold(P A = L U)
 $

 This can be used to decouple the factorization phase from the actual solving phase in Gaussian elimination.
-When the number of RHS we need to solve for is relatively small and the LGS is extremely large, it is more efficient to carry out LU Zerlegung and the additional steps to solve each system separately rather than to calculate the inverse through Gauss-Jordan elimination.
+When the number of RHS we need to solve for is relatively small and the A is extremely large, it is more efficient to carry out LU Zerlegung and the additional steps to solve each system separately rather than to calculate the inverse through Gauss-Jordan elimination.

 *Proof of $bold(A = L U)$:*\
 For steps $1,2,3,...,n$ of Gaussian elimination, the end result of the LHS is an upper matrix.